First Comes Love, Then Comes Murder

 that

-this could be someone else.
+this could be somewhere

 Detectives spend the next two hours telling Lauren Prier that they believe her father killed her mother and how they think it unfolded.

-My theory on this, as it were,
+My theory on this, as it were, something happened after he got home that night.

 They had some sort of a real argument.

-what happened happened.
+what happened happened?

 I think your dad just lost.

-First thing, you need to say that you found some evidence of another person being there.
+How is it possible?
+First thing, you need to know you found some evidence of another person being there.

-But that's like, to me, that's like the most bizarre thing
+But that's like, to me, that's like the most bizarre thing.

 I can tell you that much.